-- Expedited Exception Requests are for urgent circumstances that may seriously jeopardize life, health or ability to regain maximum function or for undergoing current treatment using the requested drug.
-Drug samples will not be considered as current treatment. - Standard Exception Requests are for circumstances that do not meet the definition of urgent.
+- Expedited Exception Requests are for urgent circumstances that may seriously jeopardize life, health or ability to regain maximum function, or for undergoing current treatment using non-drug formulary drugs. - Standard Exception Requests are for circumstances that do not meet the definition of urgent.